ABOUT - OUR TEAM

 The STEM Teacher Internship (STInt) Programme, a Dublin City University initiative to inspire innovative learning, was established in 2016.
-The programme provides pre-service STEM teachers with the opportunity of a paid-internship experience in STEM focused roles and careers in global corporate firms.
+The programme provides student and early career STEM teachers with the opportunity of a paid-internship experience in STEM focused roles and careers in global corporate firms.
 The concept, vision and design of the programme is led by Dublin City University Professors Eilish McLoughlin and Deirdre Butler.

 Eilish McLoughlin is an Associate Professor in the School of Physical Sciences and Director of the research centre CASTeL at Dublin City University.
 Eilish leads the preparation of second level physics teachers through DCU’s BSc Science Education Programme.
 Her research interests focus on supporting teacher’s professional learning in physics and science.
 She leads and collaborates in STEM education projects at EU, national, and local levels that examine the development of curriculum, instruction and assessment at all levels of education.

 Deirdre Butler is a Professor in Digital Learning in the School of STEM Education, Innovation and Global Studies & CASTeL, Dublin City University.
 She is internationally known as a leading scholar and creative practitioner of methods supporting teachers’ professional learning and students’ learning.
 Deirdre’s passion in life is exploring what being digital in learning can mean and what skills or competencies are needed to live in today’s complex globally connected world.
 She is driven by discovering how using digital technologies can revolutionise learning, challenging us to examine how we learn and questioning our assumptions about “traditional” models of schooling.